-There are different mechanisms by which antibiotics work and some are of inhibition of the synthesis of ‘cell walls’, proteins, and nucleic acid (genetic material).
+There are different mechanisms by which antibiotics work; some inhibit the synthesis of cell walls (*), proteins, and nucleic acid (genetic material).

-‘Beta Lactams’ are a major class of antibiotics.
-They include the penicillin, cephalosporins, monobactams, and vancomycin.
-These antibiotics are bactericidal and have a ‘beta lactam’ ring’.
-It inhibits bacterial enzymes called ‘transpepidase’ which is needed to form a ‘cell wall’.
-Penicillins have the advantage of having low toxicity because humans do not have cell walls (hence the antibiotics targets the bacteria only).
-However, one negative aspect of this class of antibiotics is allergic reactions penicillin occurs in about10-12% of people.
-Penicillin G (intravenous form) and Penicillin V (oral form) are good for oral anaerobes which do not produce beta lactamase.
-If a bacteria is resistant to Penicillins other antibiotics are available which may be effective.
-While talking about the use of Penicillin ‘V’ versus ‘G’, it is worthy of noting that intravenous antibiotics will get more concentration of antibiotics into blood vessels quicker.
-Penicillin V is not given generally more than 500mg at a time because that is all a typical patient can absorb though the oral route.
-If one of our patients needs an antibiotic like Penicillin G we will refer to the nearby Trillium Hospital for its intravenous administration.
+Penicillin G (intravenous form) and Penicillin V (oral form) are suitable against oral anaerobes (*).
+However, they will only work against bacteria that do not produce beta-lactamase.
+If a bacterium is resistant to Penicillin, other antibiotics are available which may be effective.
+While talking about the use of Penicillin “V” versus “G”, it is worth noting that intravenous antibiotics will get more concentration of antibiotics into blood vessels quicker.
+Penicillin V is generally not given more than 500mg at a time because that is all a typical patient can absorb through the oral route.
+If one of our patients needs an antibiotic like Penicillin G, we will refer to the nearby Mississauga Trillium Hospital for its intravenous administration.

 - Rx Amoxicillin 500mg + Clavulanate 125mg (3 times a day for 7 days)

-Antibiotics which work by inhibiting protein synthesis include ‘macrolides, clindamycin, tetracyclines, aminoglycosides’.
-These are all bacteriostatic in nature.
-With this group of antibiotics it is generally important not to use with dairy products or with iron supplements as they will render these less effective.
+Antibiotics that work by inhibiting protein synthesis include macrolides, clindamycin, tetracyclines, and aminoglycosides.
+These are all bacteriostatic.
+With this group of antibiotics, it is generally necessary not to use dairy products or iron supplements as they render these less effective.

 A typical prescription for this looks like this: